-The sound played, for example, by each instrument in a band will not be heard clearly, even though it will have total fidelity.
-Portable recorders record sound in mono. .
+For the average listener, stereo sounds broader, more detailed and more realistic.
+Portable recorders record sound in mono.
 Mono mixing is useful to ensure that the song is translated and that the information is not erased or otherwise lost.
 Known as “pseudo-stereo”, this guy uses audio software to duplicate tracks in mono and add effects.

 However, if you record two or more vocalists or if you record in a room with unique acoustics, the vocals should be stereo.
 When processing a stereo recording, you'll need to move one of the microphone recordings to the left and the other to the right.
 Most listeners are going to be in their car or listening on stereo systems where they aren't really in the sweet spot.
-The vast majority of current audio systems support stereo signals, and it seems that it is becoming an increasingly standard audio system today. .
+The vast majority of current audio systems support stereo signals, making it an increasingly standard audio system today.